10 Days in Côte Vermeille and the Pyrenees Itinerary

 9th Day: Gordes, Besancon

-The first stop on the way to Germany was Gordes.
-The hilltop village of Gordes looks scenic in the distance.
-It faces Luberon and offers magnificent views of the surrounding countryside.
-And, its labyrinth of narrow cobblestone streets and white stone houses are unique in the area.
+Our return journey began with the picturesque hilltop village of Gordes, providing magnificent views of the Luberon and its surrounding countryside.
+The labyrinth of narrow cobblestone streets and distinctive white stone houses adds a unique charm to the area.

 Gordes, southern France